Stihl BR 700 - 912 CFM Gas Backpack Blower

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Stihl BR 700 is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Stihl BR 700 is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it could most likely also mean enjoying the reliability of a high-end product.